samueljuma/Learn-React/README.md

 * [Use Tailwind for CSS][3]
 * [Get started on icons with font-awesome in React][4] If module not found [Resolve][5]
 * [react-Spring][6]- for smooth transitions/animations
-* React router -change page content and url
-	* `yarn add react-router-dom`
+* React router -change page content and url  `yarn add react-router-dom`
-* axios - a http library for network requests
+* axios - a http library for network requests `yarn add axios`

 [1]: https://tecadmin.net/install-latest-nodejs-npm-on-linux-mint/
 [2]: https://tecadmin.net/install-yarn-debian/